lcpp-org/crane/docs/source/TwoReactionArgon.rst

 :math:`k_i` and :math:`k_r`, respectively.

-The goal of this tutorial is to demonstrate how to use CRANE to solve for the time evolution of the plasma density of each species, and compare the results to the expected analytical steady-state value, :math:`n_p = k_i / k_r`.
+The goal of this tutorial is to demonstrate how to use CRANE to solve for the time evolution of the plasma density and compare the results to the expected analytical steady-state value, :math:`n_p = k_i / k_r`.

-We will use this tutorial also to demonstrate how to pre-process the rate coefficient of tone of the two reactions in the system, and how to use tabulated rate coefficients into CRANE.
-The pre-processing of the rate coefficients is performed using the `LoKI-B <https://github.com/IST-Lisbon/LoKI>`_ code from the IST Lisbon group.
+We will also use this tutorial to demonstrate how to pre-process the rate coefficientd of the two reactions in the system and how to use tabulated rate coefficients in CRANE.
+The pre-processing of the rate coefficients is performed using the `LoKI-B <https://github.com/IST-Lisbon/LoKI>`_ code from the IST-Lisbon group.

 The tutorial is organized as follows: